 Security Groups

-To secure the instance and enable public access to the Web Access console, a security group must be assigned that allows HTTPS and HTTP access.
+To secure the instance and enable public access to the Web Access console, assign a security group that allows HTTP and HTTPS traffic.

 Creating a security Group